hilash/hilash.github.io/_posts/2019-10-25-lazer-beam.markdown

 ---
 layout: post
 title:  "Reflections of a laser beam"
-date:   2019-10-21
+date:   2019-10-25
 categories:
 ---

 I must admit, I didn't take the optics course during my Bs.c. in Physics.
-Nevertheless, One can never forget how light simply works - it hits the surface, and then reflect.
+Nevertheless, One can never forget how light simply works - it hits the surface, and then reflects.

 [Project Euler problem 144](https://projecteuler.net/problem=144) discuss the following problem (in short):
 >A lazer beam enters an ellipse ($$4x^2 + y^2 = 100$$) with small hole at it's top ($$−0.01\leq x\leq+0.01$$)
 >How many times does the beam hit the internal surface of the ellipse before exiting?
 >![Image](/assets/images/p144_2.gif)

-For the specific details you can read the full problem.
-Coming to solve this, vectors arithmatic comes in handy.
-I don't know why this problem difficulty is 50%, given that any high-school graduate suppose to have the tools for it.
+For the specific details, you can read the full problem.
+Coming to solve this, vectors arithmetic comes in handy.
+I don’t know why this problem difficulty is 50%, given that any high-school graduate supposes to have the tools for it.

-I wrote my soultion in Python, and used matplotlib for the animation.
-I won't post it since it's againt ProjectEuler's wish - solving the problem by yourself makes all the fun.
+I wrote my solution in Python and used matplotlib for the animation.
+I won’t post it since it’s against ProjectEuler’s wish - solving the problem by yourself makes all the fun.
 This is the ellipse after %d steps.
 You can see the blue beam being the last to leave.
 >![Image](/assets/images/lazer-beam-reault.png)

-I will however solve here my version of this problem, using a different shape.
+I will, however, solve here my version of this problem, using a different shape.

->**A lazer beam enters a rectangle with small hole at it's top (2px wide).
+>**A laser beam enters a rectangle with a small hole at its top (2px wide).
 >How many times does the beam hit the internal surface of the ellipse before exiting?**

-when approching this problem we need to answer few questions:
+when approaching this problem we need to answer a few questions:
-1. How to detect where the lazer beam hits?
+1. How to detect where the laser beam hits?
 2. How is the beam reflected after hitting the surface?
 3. What about corners?

 let's answer it, step by step.

-# How to detect where the lazer beam hits?
+# How to detect where the laser beam hits?

-We have a rectangle here, which has it's pros and cons: on one side, it's easier, since it's composed out of 4 line segments.
-On the other, unlike the ellipse, it doesn't have a single elegant equeation, which would come in handy if we would like to detect intersection between the beam and the shape.
+We have a rectangle here, which has its pros and cons: on one side, it's easier, since it's composed out of 4 line segments.
+On the other, unlike the ellipse, it doesn't have a single elegant equation, which would come in handy if we would like to detect the intersection between the beam and the shape.
 So, we have 4 line segments (rectangle) + 1 line segment (beam).
 *
 Let's explore some *lines segments intersection detection* methods:
 1. [Line–line intersection](https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection)
 2. [How do you detect where two line segments intersect?](https://stackoverflow.com/questions/563198/how-do-you-detect-where-two-line-segments-intersect/1201356#1201356)

-We would implement the method explained on the first link: given two lines, where each line has it's start and finish points, calculate using a parameter when the two would intersect.
+We would implement the method explained in the first link: given two lines, where each line has its starts and finish points, calculate using a parameter when the two would intersect.

+The code is written in JavaScript, and we'll use it later on in the simulation code:

 ```javascript
 var determinant = function(a, b, c, d) {